benwill/layout/README.md

 ### In Progress

 - How to delete a component?
+(Maybe just drag into a bin for time being?)
+- Build some better examples:
+- eg.. page, with rhp and sample charts

 ### Todos